CartoDB/mobile-sdk/docs/guides/09-CARTO-integrations.md

 </div>

-Now that the config is set up, you can apply the actual query.
-This snippet is for querying data from an anonymous vector table (change the default vector layer mode to false if you are using a raster table).
+2) Now that the config is set up, you initiate the map and create Layer to be added to the MapView.
+This snippet inits vector tiles, but you can change the default **vector layer mode to false** if you want to get a raster tiles.

 <div class="js-TabPanes">